xiaomlove/nexusphp-doc/docs/en/installation.md

 After adding, `nginx -t` test for errors, no errors `nginx -s reload` restart to take effect.

 ::: tip
-If it's a BT panel, make sure the following functions are not disabled: `symlink, putenv, proc_open, exec`.
+If it's a BT panel, make sure the following functions are not disabled: `symlink, putenv, proc_open, proc_get_status, exec`.
 Do not check: prevent cross-site attacks (open_basedir).

 If there are js/css related locaton rules, the management background of that rule must be in js/css related rules before, otherwise the relevant files can not be loaded resulting in a white screen can not log into the management background!
 :::